Can moving help a relationship?

-You'll need time for details like figuring out when you can move to the new place, booking parking spaces and finding the best professionals for the job.
+This will give you enough time to figure out when you can move to the new place, book parking spaces, and find the best professionals for the job.
 The less you leave until the last minute, the less exhausted you will be.
 Is moving stressful in a relationship?
-The answer to this question is yes and no. Each situation is different depending on the driver (s).
+The answer is both yes and no. It depends on the situation and factors such as the destination and reasons for the move.
+For example, moving from one neighborhood to another within the same city does not cause a significant change, as is the case of moving from one town to another.

-However, when you love each other, you can always come to a common ground and commit to some things.
+Common reasons for moving include career changes, unemployment, security, starting over, and searching for a better place to live.
+When you move in with your partner, there could be discussions about what to wear and what to leave behind or donate.
+However, if you love each other, you can always come to a common ground and commit to some things.
 You may have a special accessory for your closet or the view from the outside of your bedroom.
-You need time to plan and prepare your mind for the move.
+It's also important to take time to plan and prepare your mind for the move.
 Let it sink into that the environment is about to change.

-Watch this video for more details.
-If you are moving because your partner got a new job, you should try to get a job before you move, this way you will see if there are any employment opportunities for you in this city and don't be disappointed later when you move.
+That doesn't mean you're taking a step back—rather, it could mean you're making a healthy decision to save your relationship.
+The simple answer is no: don't expect having children or getting married or moving across the country for love will solve your problems.
+Difficulties may arise even more if these steps are taken before resolving any issues in your relationship.
+If you are moving because your partner got a new job, try getting a job before you move so that you can see if there are any employment opportunities for you in this city and don't be disappointed later when you move.
 The stress of a moving relationship can take all kinds of forms when a couple plans to move or after arriving somewhere new.
-In an essay for XoJane, an anonymous writer shared her own experience of moving out of the house she shared with her partner, who had moved in six months into the relationship.
+In an essay for XoJane, an anonymous writer shared her own experience of moving out of the house she shared with her partner who had moved in six months into their relationship.
+When researchers asked 2000 people in the UK who had moved in the past three years about stressful life events, 61% rated the move as more stressful than anything else they had experienced—even more than divorce.
+Moving doesn't have to be a relationship killer.
+With proper planning and communication between partners, couples can make their transition smoother and less stressful.

 Mandy Harland